LLNL/sundials/doc/cvode/guide/source/Introduction.rst

 Fixed the unituitive behavior of the :cmakeop:`USE_GENERIC_MATH` CMake option which caused the double precision math functions to be used regardless of the value of :cmakeop:`SUNDIALS_PRECISION`.
-Now, SUNDIALS will use precision appropriate math functions when they are vailable and the user may provide the math library to link to via the advanced CMake option :cmakeop:`SUNDIALS_MATH_LIBRARY`.
+Now, SUNDIALS will use precision appropriate math functions when they are available and the user may provide the math library to link to via the advanced CMake option :cmakeop:`SUNDIALS_MATH_LIBRARY`.

 Added the function :c:func:`CVodeGetUserData` to retrieve the user data pointer